Kittyhawk Plane Wreckage

 Location of the Kittyhawk crash site

 Displayed unburied kittyhawk parts indicating possible impact site - 2024 - © wainuiomata.netToday, the precise crash site has likely been identified.
 Located below the McKerrow Ridge above Sunny Grove, specifically within the valley where Skerretts Creek descends, the low vegetation on the hillside in that area suggests it as the location.
-Furthermore, the plane hit a rock face and caught fire then exploded and there are two locations in the area with a rock face with only one site containing plane parts.
+Furthermore, the plane hit a rock face and caught fire then exploded and there are only two known locations here with a rock face, and only one contains buried plane parts.

-These rock faces are situated on a narrow spur, with the sides sloping away, making it likely for wreckage to fall into the two upper arms of Skerretts Creek.
-This strongly suggests that the highest known location with plane parts is the actual crash site.
-An eyewitness, who has confirmed seeing the wreckage, supports this assertion.
-Additionally, old photographs of the plane wreck and the surrounding landscape match the topography of this known debris site.
+The two rock faces are positioned on a narrow spur with steep slopes, making it likely for wreckage to fall into the upper arms of Skerretts Creek.
+This suggests that the rock face containing parts, which is the highest known location with plane debris, is the actual crash site.
+An eyewitness, who has seen the crashed plane, supports this claim.
+Moreover, old photographs of the plane wreckage and the surrounding landscape match the topography of this known debris site.

-The exact location of the crash site was not much of a secret in times passed however.
+The exact location of the crash site was not much of a secret in times passed though.
 In fact the site was visible for many years as the ensuing fire marked the hillside for years after the crash, and could be seen from Wainuiomata Road when traveling over Wainuiomata Hill.
-In time, nature reclaimed the site and is now hidden in dense vegetation making it very difficult to identify.
+In time however, nature reclaimed the site and it is now deeply hidden in dense vegetation making it very difficult to find.

 Known Kittyhawk wreckage and parts